30 Famous California Landmarks You Must See

 A state boasting stunning cliff-lined beach towns, rocky national parks, and brilliant things to do, these are the most famous California landmarks worth adding to your famous landmarks bucket list.
 A map of California landmarks can also be found below, so you can easily plan your trip.

-To make the most of your visit to California, we recommend you organize accommodation and experiences soon.
-Here are some top choices to make your trip enjoyable.
+To make the most of your visit to California, we recommend you book accommodations and experiences soon.
+Below are some top recommendations to get you started.

 Top Tours and Experiences in California